-Around 300 employers have been involved in developing T Levels, ranging from small local businesses to large multinationals.
+Around 250 employers have been involved in developing the T Level courses, ranging from small local businesses to large multinationals.

 8. WHERE THEY TAKE PLACE

 The classroom learning time will take place at a school, college or with a training provider.